afidhehe/afidhehe/README.md

 - 👋 Hi, I’m @afidhehe
 - 👀 I’m interested in Linux Environtment, Python, Frappe, and JavaScript
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently always follow ERP tech things
 - 💞️ I’m looking to collaborate on ERPnext things
-- 📫 How to reach me @afidhehe email : afid.he.he@gmail.com
+- 📫 How to reach me @afidhehe email : miftahullafid@gmail.com

 <!---
 afidhehe/afidhehe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.